GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

 Experiment Chains:
 ------------------

-Experiments can be chained together, to allow multiple experiments to be executed within the same context.
-This can be useful for executing multiple experiments on the same set of hardware.
+Multiple experiments can be executed within the same context by a process known as chaining, this allows multiple experiments (potentially from multiple applications) to be executed in the same context and is useful for many potential use cases such as running multiple experiments on the same physical hardware

 There are two important parts for defining an experiment chain.
-The first of these is simply defining the experiment chain, and the second is suppressing generation of template experiments.
+The first of these is simply defining the experiment chain, and the second is defining experiments which are only intended to be used when chained into another experiment, known as template experiments.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Defining Experiment Chains: